This post may contain affiliate links. Please read our disclosure policy.

 - Red Onion – This ingredient adds a crunch and a spicy bite against the saltiness of the cheese and olives.

-- Feta cheese – Speaking of cheese, Feta is my choice for this salad.
-It crumbles nicely but also holds up it shape in small chunks.
+- Feta Cheese – Speaking of cheese, Feta is my choice for this salad.
+It crumbles nicely but also holds up its shape in small chunks.
 I love the saltiness and rich flavor.
 Goat cheese or gorgonzola would be worthy of this salad as well.

 - Salmon – I am a sucker for grilled salmon, but really you could use leftover baked salmon if you have it on hand.
 Or even canned in a pinch (although I don’t recommend that).

-You can certain grill salmon on an outdoor grill, but for this simple salmon salad I prefer to use my indoor grill pan.
+You can certainly grill salmon on an outdoor grill, but for this simple salmon salad I prefer to use my indoor grill pan.

 - Heat the grill pan over medium-high heat while brushing with a little bit of olive oil.